 |Capezio Cross Over Top|

-3. The way the body works
+3. An understanding of the way the body works

 Kids are curious creatures, and they love to learn about the world around them.
 Put them in a class where their body does wonderful things like moving to music, and they’ll be eager to learn more about how they actually do it.
 And this can stand them in good stead for later life.